LukeJConnelly/AlgorithmPortfolio/README.md

 The format for arguments is included as a comment at the top of each file.

+## Huffman Compression Assignment

+The Assignment for this module can be found in the folder "Compression Assignment".
+The compression code is contained in the Huffman.java file, while all provided files, resulting compressed files and resulting decompressed files are contained in the data folder within this folder.

+Huffman.java expects three arguments: compression/decompression, the file to be (de)compressed and the destination for the result.
+This is explained further within the usage() method in the file.
+It can be compiled and run in the same way as specified above for the practical files.

 ## Final Words

 I hope you find these files to be easy reading, but if you have any questions, queries or concerns please feel free to contact me at luke.connelly@ucdconnect.ie